gschueler/edam/docs/how-it-works.md

 % Greg Schueler
 % 1/22/2012

+## Conventions

+Edam tries to use reasonable defaults as the conventions for its use, however most of the defaults can be changed if necessary.

+* Source directory - current directory.
+Specify with `-d` flag.
+* Output directory - same as source directory.
+Specify with `-o` flag.
+* Templates directory - 'templates' dir in the source directory.
+Specify with `-t` flag.
+* Output file name - basename of the source markdown file, with ".html".
+* Index file name - "index.html"

+Additionally, see the [Usage - Options](usage.html#options) section for further defaults that affect the generation of the output.

+## Basic Mode

+Edam takes all of the markdown-formatted `.txt` or `.md` in a Source directory:

+    getting-started.md
+    howto.md
+    readme.md
+    usage.md

+And generates HTML pages for each one into the Output directory:

+    getting-started.html
+    howto.html
+    index.html
+    usage.html

+The index (coming from 'index' or 'readme' file) will also contain a Table of Contents with links to each of the `.html` pages.

+Each page will contain a set of navigation links to allow following the order of pages from one page to the next and back.

+No default CSS file is included, so it is up to you to provide a `style.css` to style the content.

+## Recursive Mode

+There is also a "recursive" mode, which will descend into subdirectories and apply the same logic.
+Invoke it by using the `-r` command-line flag or setting the `recurseDepth` option to something non-zero to specify the depth to descend, with a negative number indicating forever.

+Source Directory:

+    my-project.md
+    howto-guide/
+        01-getting-started.md
+        02-advanced.md

+Output Directory:

+    index.html
+    howto-guide/
+        01-getting-started.html
+        02-advanced.html
+        index.html

+Additionally, each Table of Contents in an upper-level will contain links to the front-page of each of its subdirectories' contents.
+The navigation links in each subdirectory page will contain a set of breadcrumb links for going back up in the directory hierarchy.

+Recursive mode will descend into each subdirectory of the Source directory.
+You can modify the `recurseDirPattern` option to set a regular expression of directories that should be matched.

+Recursive mode will *not* descend into these directories by default:

+* 'templates' - any directory named templates
+* outputDir - the output directory itself.
+* Any directory name that matches the `recurseDirPatternIgnore` option as a regular expression.

+Each subdirectory in the Source directory will produce a corresponding subdirectory in the output directory.

+### Templates behavior

+Recursive mode will always use the Templates directory used by the top-level directory for each subdirectory.
+At this time it doesn't look for sub template directories. >> todo.txt

 ## Index pages

 By convention, Edam tries to produce an `index.html` in each directory, so it follows a few rules to do this: